Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: The quantum assisted self-organizing feature map

 Given this initial state we may begin the processing of the problem.
-The quantum circuit that we follow is shown in Fig.\ref{fig:qcircuit}.
-We start by elementwise applying CNOT gates between all the qubits of the $X$ and $Y$ registers (the ``Encoding'' part of Fig. \ref{fig:qcircuit})
+The quantum circuit that we follow is shown in Fig. \ref{fig:qcircuit}.
+We start by elementwise applying CNOT gates between all the qubits of the $X$ and $Y$ registers (the ``Encoding'' part of Fig. \ref{fig:qcircuit}), such that the state becomes